My First Bot for .Net

 With the code above, the bot will run in a loop, starting by moving forward 100 units.
 Then it will turn the gun 360°, move back 100 units and turn the gun 360° again.
 So the bot will continuously move forward and back all the time and rotate the gun between moving.

-When leaving the Runopen in new window method, the bot will not be able to send new commands each round besides code that runs in event handlers.
-Therefore, a loop is used for preventing the Runopen in new window method from exiting.
-However, we should stop the loop as soon as the bot is no longer running, and hence need to exit the Runopen in new window method when IsRunningopen in new window becomes false.
+When leaving the Run method, the bot will not be able to send new commands each round besides code that runs in event handlers.
+Therefore, a loop is used for preventing the Run method from exiting.
+However, we should stop the loop as soon as the bot is no longer running, and hence need to exit the Run method when IsRunning becomes false

-The IsRunningopen in new window property is a flag maintained by the API.
-When the bot is told to stop/terminate its execution, the IsRunningopen in new window property will automatically be set to false by the API.
+The IsRunning property is a flag maintained by the API.
+When the bot is told to stop/terminate its execution, the IsRunning property will automatically be set to false

 Event handlers